AraneaDev/accountant/docs/installation.md

 ```

 ::: tip
-From Laravel **5.5** onward, you can skip the service provider setup in favour of the [Package Auto-Discovery](https://laravel.com/docs/5.7/packages#package-discovery) feature.
+If you're using Laravel version **5.5** or greater, you can skip the service provider setup in favour of the [Package Auto-Discovery](https://laravel.com/docs/5.7/packages#package-discovery) feature.
 :::

 ## Lumen